toche4ka/rsschool-cv/cv.md

 </form>
 ```

-##At the moment, I am going through a preparatory course in front-end development, at the "RSSchool" academy
+*At the moment, I am going through a preparatory course in front-end development, at the "RSSchool" academy*

-##
+*I'm starting to learn English*